 Watch A Young George Carlin Reference Utica in This Classic Bit

-HBO recently released a two-part documentary series on comedy legend George Carlin titled George Carlin's American Dream.
-The film is fantastic in its entirety and highly recommended viewing, even if you're not a George Carlin fan.
-It's a fascinating deep dive into the man's psyche and personal life, and a rare glimpse at how a genius goes about his craft.
+By anyone's definition, George Carlin is a comedy legend.
+And if you have HBO Max, the two-part documentary George Carlin's American Dream is definitely worth a viewing, even if you're not a George Carlin fan.
+Released in May of 2022, it's a fascinating deep dive into the man's psyche and personal life, and a rare glimpse at how a genius goes about his craft.

 One of the more interesting aspects of George Carlin's career is how it's very clearly divided into two parts.
 Carlin began as a very clean-cut, "safe" comedian who was a darling on black-and-white variety shows of the era.
 Then there was a dramatic shift in the type of material Carlin would perform -- which, according to his own admissions, may have been spurred by an acid trip.